Should You Memorize Numbers?

 Some Numbers Are Important

 Obviously, some numbers in the driver’s manual are important.
 The law in most states says you must signal 100 feet before any turn or lane change, and sometimes 200 feet, when driving at higher speeds.
-These numbers are important and are very likely to show up on a written DMV test.
-Luckily enough, they are also very easy to remember.
+These numbers are important and are highly likely to show up on a written DMV test.
+Luckily enough, they are also quite easy to remember.